DeviceNut/PixelNutApp/application-features.md

 'DBGOUT((F(<format_str>), arg1, arg2, ...))'
 What causes the <format_str> to be parsed using the substitution arguments 'arg1' etc, to create an output string sent to the Serial Monitor.

-(Note: the 'F()' macro is used to avoid taking up precious data space with the debug format strings.)
+(Note: the 'F()' macro is used to avoid taking up precious data space with the debug format strings, implemented on AVR processors, but not others.)

 One other thing to keep in mind when using the debug mode is that the application will wait for up to 5 seconds for the Serial Monitor to be attached, so as not to miss the beginning output.
 So you'll want to turn debug mode off when not using it to avoid an unnecessary pause each time you power up.